ikmich/db2objection/README.md

     }
   },

-  /**
-   * Relative path where the objection models should be saved.
-Be careful, as the contents of this directory will be
+  modelsOutputDir: 'src/obj-models', // Relative path where the objection models should be saved.
-   * overwritten when the `generate` command is run.
-   */
-  modelsOutputDir: '',

-  /**
-   * Tables for which models will not be generated.
-   */
-  ignoreTables: [],

-  /**
-   * Set to 'true' to use snake case for the generated model properties */
-  snakeCase: false
+  ignoreTables: [], // Tables to be ignored. e.g. migration tables and other tables used by frameworks.

+  case: 'camel' // 'camel' | 'snake' | 'ignore'
 };
 ```

 ---

+# Changelogs

-# 0.1.0 changelogs
+### 0.1.0

 - Convert to ESM package.
 - The dir for generated models will not be deleted anymore.
 Now, the specific model files will simply be replaced